ibm-cloud-docs/hs-crypto/add-remove-crypto-units.md

 Now you can use the new set of crypto units to manage encryption keys and perform cryptographic operations.

 - Use {{site.data.keyword.hscrypto}} as the root key provider for other {{site.data.keyword.cloud_notm}} services.
 For more information about integrating {{site.data.keyword.hscrypto}}, check out [Integrating services](/docs/hs-crypto?topic=hs-crypto-integrate-services).
-- To learn more about using Enterprise PKCS #11 APIs to perform cryptographic operations for your applications, check out [Encrypt your data with Cloud HSM](/docs/hs-crypto?topic=hs-crypto-get-started#encrypt-data-hsm) and the [GREP11 API reference doc](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
+- To learn more about performing cryptographic operations with the cloud HSM, see [Introducing cloud HSM](/docs/hs-crypto?topic=hs-crypto-introduce-cloud-hsm).